Rising radioactive spills leave Fukushima fishermen floundering

 The uncertainty and stress have become problems.
 Many former fishermen live in temporary homes next to people they barely know after losing not only their jobs, but also family members.

-Waves as high as 40 metres wrought havoc across several hundred kilometres of Japan's northeastern coast, damaging ports handling 7 percent of the country's industrial output, some 28,500 ships and 319 small fishing communities like Hisanohama.
+Waves as high as 40 meters wrought havoc across several hundred kilometers of Japan's northeastern coast, damaging ports handling 7 percent of the country's industrial output, some 28,500 ships and 319 small fishing communities like Hisanohama.

 The total cost of damage to the fishing industry is estimated at around 1.26 trillion yen ($12.49 billion).